-Because avoidantly attached individuals often perceive close others as untrustworthy, unreliable and uncaring (Hazan & Shaver, 1987), they often make efforts to prevent intimacy from developing and are less able to experience the positive outcomes of their partners' affectionate behavior.
+Because avoidantly attached individuals often perceive close others as untrustworthy, unreliable, and uncaring (Hazan & Shaver, 1987), they often make efforts to prevent intimacy from developing and are less able to experience the positive outcomes of their partners' affectionate behavior.
 At a behavioral level, one way in which avoidantly attached individuals prevent intimacy from occurring is by exhibiting less receptiveness in response to positive social stimuli relative to less avoidant individuals.
-We define receptiveness as a behavioral demonstration of approval, engagement and warmth in response to social stimuli.
-Avoidantly attached individuals exert high levels of control over their positive emotions such as by concealing positive emotions from their partner (Feeney, 1999), Furthermore, individuals high relative to low in attachment avoidance are less responsive to their partner, even when their partner is discussing positive events (Shallcross, Howland, Bemis, Simpson, & Frazier, 2011).
-Avoidants' suppression of their behavioral responses may be problematic because failure to engage with their partners' affectionate gestures may prevent avoidantly attached individuals from experiencing the full emotional benefit of these expressions.
+We define receptiveness as a behavioral demonstration of approval, engagement, and warmth in response to social stimuli.
+Avoidantly attached individuals exert high levels of control over their positive emotions such as by concealing positive emotions from their partner (Feeney, 1999).
+Furthermore, individuals high relative to low in attachment avoidance are less responsive to their partner, even when their partner is discussing positive events (Shallcross et al., 2011).
+Avoidantly attached individuals' suppression of their behavioral responses may be problematic because failure to engage with their partners' affectionate gestures may prevent them from experiencing the full emotional benefit of these expressions.

-Indeed, in addition to displaying reductions in behavioral positivity, avoidantly attached individuals also exhibit disruptions in their affective responses to intimacyrelated cues, such as low levels of positive emotions and high levels of negative emotions.
-For example, in a gratitude induction task in which people were asked to recall a time that their relationship partner engaged in a kind behavior, relative to more secure individuals, avoidantly attached individuals were more likely to recall negative experiences involving threats and distrust, as well as less happiness and love (Mikulincer & Shaver, 2005).
-Even during intensely emotionally-laden situations, such as spouses' reunion after long periods of separation, avoidantly attached individuals demonstrated dampened positive emotions and higher degrees of conflict relative to those who were more securely attached (Medway, Davis, Cafferty, & Chappell, 1995).
+Indeed, in addition to displaying reductions in behavioral positivity, avoidantly attached individuals also exhibit disruptions in their affective responses to intimacy-related cues, such as low levels of positive emotions and high levels of negative emotions.
+For example, in a gratitude induction task in which people were asked to recall a time that their relationship partner engaged in a kind behavior, those higher relative to lower on attachment avoidance were more likely to recall negative experiences involving threats and distrust, as well as less happiness and love (Mikulincer & Shaver, 2005).
+Even during intensely emotionally laden situations, such as spouses' reunion after long periods of separation, avoidantly attached individuals demonstrated dampened positive emotions and higher degrees of conflict relative to those who were more securely attached (Medway et al., 1995).
 Taken together, avoidantly attached individuals appear to struggle to achieve positive behavioral and affective outcomes in response to intimacy-related cues.